 - Enhanced productivity

 Your staff can easily access just about any type of data they need through Dynamics 365.
 Real-time ERP inventory management and updates allow them to work more effectively and cut downtime looking for data.
 Staff could make better, smarter decisions and will have the insights and tools they need.

 Dynamics 365 could scale up and down immediately on your existing team size, workload, and budget.
-Similarly, like other Microsoft products, Dynamics 365 is based on a simple-to-adjust monthly subscription.
+Like other Microsoft products, Dynamics 365 is based on a simple-to-adjust monthly subscription.

-Dynamic 365 offers a set of built-in workflow management tools and modules you can utilize to automate the tasks across project service, field service, customer service, marketing, and sales management.
+Dynamic 365 offers a set of built-in workflow tools and modules you can utilize to automate the tasks across project service, field service, customer service, marketing, and sales.

 - Lowered sales cycle